Absorption and scattering of massless scalar waves by Frolov black holes: Conclusion

 In this work, we first conducted a comprehensive null geodesic analysis to confirm the existence of the event horizon in Frolov black holes, pinpoint the location of the photon sphere, and calculate the critical impact parameters that govern the capture process and glory scattering.
 On the wave physics front, we employed the partial-wave method to investigate minimally coupled massless scalar fields.
 By solving the radial equation with appropriately imposed boundary conditions, we derived the partial absorption probabilities, total and partial absorption cross sections, as well as the differential scattering cross section.
 Across the entire parameter space explored, the numerically computed cross sections smoothly bridge the universal low-frequency regime and the high-frequency geometric optics regime, demonstrating excellent agreement with classical approximations and glory approximations within their respective valid domains.

 In the numerical analysis we adopted the normalization $r_h=1$ and mapped the allowed region in the $(\ell^2,q^2)$ plane where an event horizon exists.
-In this parametrization the normalized mass $m$ grows monotonically with both $q$ and $\ell$, so changing these parameters at fixed $r_h$ does not correspond to the same effect on spacetime as in the more common $M=1$ convention.
+In this parametrization the normalized mass $m$ grows monotonically with both $q$ and $\ell$, so changing these parameters at fixed $r_h$ does not correspond to the same physical variation as in the more common $M=1$ convention.
 This explains why, in our results, the total absorption cross section and the height of the effective potential barrier increase as either parameter is raised, even though related studies of Reissner--Nordstr\"om and Hayward black holes at fixed mass report a decreasing trend.
-The partial--wave decomposition further shows that the lowest mode dominate the low--frequency absorption and drive most of the parameter dependence, while variations of parameters in the scattering problem mainly shift and distort the interference fringe pattern.
+The partial-wave decomposition further shows that the lowest mode dominates the low-frequency absorption and drives most of the parameter dependence, while varying $(q,\ell)$ in the scattering problem mainly shifts and distorts the interference fringe pattern.

+We also presented a scale-independent characterization of the absorption spectrum by rescaling the results with photon-sphere scales.
+Using $\hat{\sigma}=\sigma_{\rm abs}/\sigma_{\rm geo}$ and $x=\omega/\Omega_c$, we found that the high-frequency oscillations for different $(q,\ell)$ largely collapse onto a nearly universal curve, see Fig.~\ref{fig:scaledACS}.
+Because both $\hat{\sigma}$ and $x$ are dimensionless and invariant under an overall length rescaling, this collapse is insensitive to whether one adopts $r_h$ or $M$ as the fundamental unit.
+It highlights that the dominant high-frequency structure is primarily encoded in photon-sphere data, while residual differences at intermediate frequencies reflect subleading effects beyond the eikonal description.

-Motivated by recent comparisons between different regular metrics at fixed impact parameters, we also examined Frolov, Reissner--Nordstr\"om and Hayward black holes chosen to share the same critical impact parameter $b_c$ (for absorption) or glory parameter $b_g$ (for scattering).
-Along such iso--$b_c$ and iso--$b_g$ curves in parameter space, the effective potentials and the resulting ACS and DCS are found to be very similar.
-This suggests that, within this class of spacetimes, the dominant features of scalar absorption and scattering are largely controlled by the properties of the unstable photon orbit, while the detailed core structure plays a secondary role.
+Motivated by recent comparisons between different regular metrics at fixed impact parameters, we also examined Frolov, Reissner--Nordstr\"om and Hayward black holes chosen to share the same critical impact parameter $b_c$ for absorption and the glory parameter $b_g$ for scattering.
+Along such iso--$b_c$ and iso--$b_g$ curves in parameter space, the effective potentials and the resulting ACS and DCS are found to be remarkably close over the displayed frequency and angle ranges, including the intermediate regime where no a priori guarantee of overlap exists.
+This provides concrete evidence that, within this class of spacetimes and for massless scalar probes, the dominant features of absorption and scattering are largely controlled by the unstable photon orbit, while the detailed regular-core structure leaves only subleading imprints on these observables.
+Overall, the rescaled-spectrum plot demonstrates photon-sphere control \emph{within} the Frolov family under parameter variations, whereas the iso--$b$ comparisons extend this idea \emph{across} different regular metrics through impact-parameter matching.